 I’d like to pause and clarify something here to ensure I’ve made my best effort to communicate what exactly it is I’m trying to.
 I’m not trying to equate our attitude toward unappetizing food with our desire for christ––I hope you don’t distain him––but rather point out that amidst suffering, the window looking into our affections is wiped most clear.
 Certainly, in the thick of of prosperity we can delight in and cherish Christ as much as we do in suffering––we can undoubtedly partake and indulge in the riches of Christ in every circumstance.
 Yet, it is far easier to be ill-convinced within the quiet of your mind that Christ is indeed your greatest joy in times of prosperity than it is in times of trials.

 So when Paul writes “For when I am weak, then I am strong” in 2 Corinthians 12:10, he’s not making some vain statement or contradiction.
 Rather, he’s clueing us in on something and he’s telling us something enormously profound––Christ’s power is shown to be magnificent and entirely sufficient when we are obviously and notably weak and insufficient.
-That’s why he writes, “For the sake of Christ, then, I am content (infinitely pleased) with weaknesses”––because God’s power is made perfect in that weakness.
+That’s why he writes, “For the sake of Christ, then, I am content with weaknesses”––because God’s power is made perfect in that weakness.
 His weakness shows that God is the only one worth boasting in, the only one worthy of hallowing.

-When we are stripped of vain satisfactions, of having the last words, and shown to be helpless by ourselves, God’s power is illuminated for all to see––Jesus is magnified.
+When we are stripped of vain satisfactions, of having the last words, and shown to be helpless by ourselves, and yet found to be resting in Christ, God’s power is illuminated for all to see––Jesus is magnified.
 Charles Hodge, an early presbyterian minister, commentates “‘For my strength is perfected in weakness.‘ This is given as the reason why the grace or favour of Christ is all-sufficient.
 That reason is, that is strength his perfected, i.e. clearly perceived as accomplishing its end in weakness.”
 He continues regarding verse 9 in penning, “‘Most gladly therefore will I rather glory in my infirmities.’
 The sense is not, ‘I will glory in my infirmities rather than in other things’, but ‘I will rather glory in my infirmities than seek deliverance.’
 If Paul’s sufferings were to be the occasion of the manifestation of Christ’s glory, he rejoiced in suffering… His sufferings thus became the source of his purest and highest pleasure.”

 The text is abundantly clear here, Paul did not rejoice in spite of his sufferings but on account of them––because of what they did, because they showed God to be exceedingly powerful.